-In others, a sampling constraint is imposed, according to which it is possible to sample only a fixed number of data sources at each time instant (see, e.g., \cite{oddball_2018,Cohen2015active,huang2017active, Cohen2019nonlinearcost,Cohen2020composite, Tsopela_2019,Tsopela_2020,Cohen_hier,Cohen2023comp_hier,Prabhu2022}).
-The latter problem can also be formulated as a sequential multi-hypothesis testing in which at each time instant there is a set of possible actions, i.e., the choice of the sources to be sampled, that can influence the distribution of the observations.
-Thus, methods and results from the literature of sequential design of experiments, or sequential multi-hypothesis testing \textit{with controlled sensing} \citep{chernoff1959,albert1961,Bessler1960_I,Bessler1960_II,Kiefer_Sacks_1963,Keener_1984, Lalley_Lorden_1986,nitinawarat_controlled_2013,nitinawarat_controlled_2015,Aditya_2021} are, in principle at least, applicable as well.

-A weaker sampling constraint for the problem of sequential anomaly identification was proposed recently in \cite{Tsopela_2022}, according to which the number of sampled sources per time instant is not necessarily fixed.
-In the same work it was shown that, when using the stopping and decision rules proposed in \cite{Song_and_Fellouris_2016} in the full sampling case, the optimal expected time for stopping is achieved asymptotically if the long-run sampling frequency of each source is not smaller than a critical value, which depends on the unknown subset of anomalous sources.
-Moreover, this criterion was shown to be satisfied, simultaneously for every possible subset of anomalous sources, by a \textit{probabilistic} sampling rule, according to which each source is sampled at each time instant with a probability that depends on the current estimate of the subset of anomalous sources.
+A weaker sampling constraint was proposed in \cite{Tsopela_2022}, according to which the number of sampled sources per time instant is not necessarily constant over time.
+In the same work it was shown that when using the stopping and decision rules proposed in \cite{Song_and_Fellouris_2016} for the full sampling case, the optimal expected time for stopping is achieved asymptotically if the long-run sampling frequency of each source is not smaller than a critical value that depends on the unknown subset of anomalous sources.
+Moreover, this criterion was shown to be satisfied simultaneously for every possible subset of anomalous sources by a \textit{probabilistic} sampling rule, according to which each source is sampled at each time instant with a probability greater than or equal to the aforementioned critical value.